openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

 -  ``pn-buildlist``: Shows a simple list of targets that are to be built.

-To stop depending on common depends, use the "-I" depend option and BitBake omits them from the graph.
+To stop depending on common depends, use the ``-I`` depend option and BitBake omits them from the graph.
 Leaving this information out can produce more readable graphs.
 This way, you can remove from the graph :term:`DEPENDS` from inherited classes such as ``base.bbclass``.